 — Marilyn Monroe

 There have also been rumors that Monroe was involved with President John F. Kennedy and/or his brother Robert Kennedy around the time of her death.

 On May 19, 1962, Monroe made her now-famous performance at John F. Kennedy's birthday celebration, singing "Happy Birthday, Mr. President."

 Moments later, President Kennedy appeared on stage, saying, "I can now retire from politics after having had 'Happy Birthday' sung to me in such a sweet, wholesome way."

-On August 5, 1962, at only 36 years old, Marilyn Monroe died at her Los Angeles home.
+Monroe died at her Los Angeles home on August 5, 1962, at only 36 years old.
 An empty bottle of sleeping pills was found by her bed.

 Monroe was buried in her favorite Emilio Pucci dress, in what was known as a "Cadillac casket"—the most high-end casket available, made of heavy-gauge solid bronze and lined with champagne-colored silk.

 Lee Strasberg delivered a eulogy before a small group of friends and family.
-Hugh Hefner bought the crypt directly next to Monroe's, and Monroe's ex-husband, Joe DiMaggio, famously had red roses delivered to her crypt for the next 20 years.
+Hugh Hefner bought the crypt directly next to Monroe's.

 Monroe did not own a house until the last year of her life, and had surprisingly few possessions.
 One that she prized was an autographed photo of Albert Einstein, which included an inscription: "To Marilyn, with respect and love and thanks."